blackflux/secure-chest/README.md

 Type: `string` or `Buffer`<br>

 Define the secret that is used to encrypt the data.
-A string is converted into a Buffer using the provided encoding.
+If string is provided it is converted into a Buffer using the provided encoding.

 #### name

 Type: `string`<br>
 Default: `default`

-Define the name of this chest.
-A chester can not open chests if a chester with a different name but the same key locked them.
-This is mainly ease-of-life, so one can use the same secret for all chests.
+Name of this Chester.
+A Chester can not open chests if a Chester with a different name but the same secret locked them.
+This is mainly ease-of-life, so one can use the same secret for different Chester.

 Internally the input is merged with the provided secret and passed into the Crypter.